 \subsection{Preliminaries}

-\textbf{VLM-based Image Classification.} Let $\mathcal{X} \subset \mathbb{R}^d$ represent the $d$-dimensional image space, and $\mathcal{Y} = \{1, 2, \ldots, k\}$ denote the label space with $k$ distinct classes.
-VLM-based methods construct text prompts in the form of templates, such as ``a photo of a $\{CLASS\}$", where $CLASS$ is a placeholder for an element from $\mathcal{Y}$ \cite{CLIP}.
-The text encoder in the VLM processes these templates to generate text embeddings, denoted as $T$.
-Simultaneously, for a given input image, the visual encoder maps the image into its corresponding visual embedding vector $V$.
-The core of VLM-based image classification lies in aligning the semantic spaces of $V$ and $T$.
-VLM-based methods are typically trained on large-scale image-text datasets to learn a mapping function $f: \mathcal{X} \mapsto \mathcal{Y}$, where the objective is to match image representations to their corresponding textual labels.
-However, in standard VLM-based image classification, the label space $\mathcal{Y}$ is manually pre-defined and fixed, which becomes impractical in the real-world scenarios where $\mathcal{Y}$ is unknown and subject to continuous change.
+\textbf{Open-Vocabulary Image Classification.} Let $\mathcal{X} \subset \mathbb{R}^d$ represent the $d$-dimensional image space, and $\mathcal{Y} = \{1, 2, \ldots, k\}$ denote the label space with $k$ distinct classes.
+Open-Vocabulary methods construct text prompts in the form of templates, such as "a photo of a $\{CLASS\}$", where $CLASS$ is a placeholder for an element from $\mathcal{Y}$ \cite{CLIP}.
+Open-Vocabulary methods are typically trained on large-scale image-text datasets to learn a mapping function $f: \mathcal{X} \mapsto \mathcal{Y}$, where the objective is to match image representations to their corresponding textual labels.
+However, in standard Open-Vocabulary image classification, the label space $\mathcal{Y}$ is manually predefined and fixed, which becomes impractical in the real-world scenarios where $\mathcal{Y}$ is unknown and subject to continuous change.

-\textbf{Vocabulary-free Image Classification.} Given the image space $\mathcal{X}$, Vocabulary-free Image Classification (VIC) aims to assign a class label $y$ to an test image $x$ without prior knowledge of the label set $\mathcal{Y}$ \cite{VIC}.
-Instead, VIC assumes access to a broader semantic class space $\mathcal{S}$ (where $\mathcal{Y} \subset \mathcal{S}$), which encompasses all potential semantic concepts.
+\textbf{Vocabulary-free Image Classification.} Similarly, VIC assumes access to a broader semantic class space $\mathcal{S}$ (where $\mathcal{Y} \subset \mathcal{S}$), which encompasses all potential semantic concepts.
 The objective of VIC is to define a function $f$ that maps an image to a semantic label within $\mathcal{S}$, i.e., $f: \mathcal{X} \mapsto \mathcal{S}$.
 However, the vastness of this semantic space presents a significant challenge, particularly when distinguishing fine-grained concepts across diverse domains or handling long-tailed distributions.
 As such, this assumption often proves impractical in real-world applications.

-\subsection{Generative semantic labels}
+\subsection{Generative Semantic Labels}